DPDK/dpdk/doc/guides/vdpadevs/mlx5.rst

   - 0, A nonzero value to set timer step in micro-seconds.
 The timer thread dynamic delay change steps according to this value.
 Default value is 1us.

-  - 1, A nonzero value to set fixed timer delay in micro-seconds.
-Default value is 100us.
+  - 1, A value to set fixed timer delay in micro-seconds.
+Default value is 0us.

 - ``no_traffic_time`` parameter [int]